PASSIONLab/HUNTRESS/README.md

 The reconstructed matrix will be written in "Demo_reconstructed.CFMatrix"

+On a decent computer this should take much less than a couple of minutes.

 For testing purposes check if the matrices in files "Demo_out.CFMatrix" and "Demo_reconstructed.CFMatrix" are identical.

 ## Contact Information<a name="contact"></a>